Erebus Motorsport

-The Erebus run Mercedes-AMG GT3 driven by Peter Hackett, Lee Holdsworth and Tim Slade.
+The Erebus run Mercedes-Benz SLS AMG GT3 driven by Peter Hackett, Lee Holdsworth and Tim Slade.

 Erebus Motorsport (formerly known as Erebus Racing) is an Australian motor racing team.
 The team competes in the Supercars Championship with two Chevrolet Camaro ZL1s.
-The team's current drivers are Jack Le Brocq and Cooper Murray.
+The team's current drivers are Jobe Stewart and Cooper Murray.

 The team is owned by Betty Klimenko and is based in Melbourne.
 The team launched as a GT racing team in 2011 with the team joining Supercars in 2013 following the purchase of Stone Brothers Racing.
 The team is best known for winning the 2017 Bathurst 1000 with David Reynolds and Luke Youlden, and also won the 2013 Bathurst 12 Hour.